LeoRauschenberger/Glossika_Mongolian_Error_List/README.md

 List will be updated weekly.

+A further issue I have noticed is that Glossika does not follow the standart for transliterating Molgolian to the letter (https://estandard.gov.mn/standard/reader/4635). Х is falsely transliterated as X which is not really a transliteration.

 I now completed Level A1 Low so the entire list is avialable.
 If you found additional errors, reach out to me.